-Logitech gamepad for iPhone shows off its front and rear in leaked press renders [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Logitech gamepad for iPhone shows off its front and rear in leaked press renders [UPDATED]Alex Wagner - Editorial Director of News and Content

 Logitech gamepad for iPhone pic.twitter.com/Fhhnw5fVVP— @evleaks (@evleaks) October 1, 2013

 One of the less talked about features that Apple introduced with iOS 7 is a new Game Controller framework, which makes it easy for users to connect a gamepad to their iOS hardware for expanded gaming control options.
 We haven't seen or heard much in the way of new controllers that take advantage of this framework yet, but today a newly-leaked image has shown that that could change very soon.

 A press render posted by @evleaks claims to show a new Logitech gamepad for the iPhone.
 The controller features a housing that the iPhone can slot into, as well as a cutout on its backside so that the phone's camera and flash can still be used.
 The left side of the gamepad houses a D-Pad, the right side features a set of four colored buttons and the top of the unit appears to be home to two more buttons.
 In addition to a cutout for the iPhone's camera, the back of this Logitech gamepad has texturing on the sides, likely to help improve a user's grip.